This post contains affiliate links & photos. See our full disclosure here.

 - Sand well.
 You don't have to sand down to bare wood or anything.
 Just get the shine off.

-- Wipe off dust.
+- Wipe off dust with a lint-free cloth.
 Get rid of all the dust you just sanded off.

-- Paint with a quality brush and FLAT PAINT.
+- Paint a base coat with a quality brush and quality paint in the direction of the wood grain.
 Let dry.

 - Optional: Distress edges if desired using sandpaper.

-- Wax or finish with finishing paste and a clean cloth.
+- Wax or finish with a protective coating and a clean cloth.
 I used Miss Mustard Seed's Furniture Wax and Antiquing Wax because I really like it and had some on hand.
 But you could (and I have) use Mixwax's Finishing Paste in Regular and Dark, which are fabulous too.

 - I used a good quality paint from a line called Duration at Sherwin Williams - it's wipeable and durable.

-- Don't buy a paint and primer in one!
-Most of it is not really paint and primer, it's just thick, gloppy paint.
-Which means it won't go on well and won't go as far.
+- Be sure to test “paint and primer in ones”.
+A lot of them are more like thick, gloppy paint.
+Which means they won't go on well and won't go as far.